-Holding B.Com Degree in Economics Sciences (1972) and Honors in Industrial & Commercial Sciences of the University of Lovanium(1974), Mr. Muanza has received many trainings in Belgium, France, Switzerland, Canada, Washington(World Bank), Cote d’Ivoire, Benin in his field.
+Holding B.Com Degree in Economics Sciences (1972) and Honors in Industrial & Commercial Sciences of the University of Lovanium(1974), Mr. Muanza has received various trainings in Belgium, France, Switzerland, Canada, Washington(World Bank), Cote d’Ivoire, Benin in his field.

-He has travelled many times with the Chairman of the Company to the different financial institutions worldwide as at the World Bank, at African Development Bank, and many more to perform his financial skills.
+He has traveled many times with the Chairman of the Company to the different financial institutions worldwide as at the World Bank, at African Development Bank, and many more to perform his financial skills.
 After retiring from REGIDESO, Mr. Muanza was an Independent Consultant at KPMG (2005-2007).
 He worked at CONADER, one of the development agencies of the World Bank in Kinshasa, AS Finances Director.

-Despite his retirement and residing permanently in South Africa, Mr. Alexis Muanza Kiungu was, due to his experiences, recalled to manage the finances of the national railways company, Societe Nationale des Chemins de Fer (SNCC) in Lubumbashi, in the DRC, through VECTURIS, AS Director of Accountancy and Fiscal matters.
-He is married to Alphonsine Ndaya Kabala, a father and grandfather of many children and grandchildren.
+Despite his retirement and residing permanently in South Africa, Mr. Alexis Muanza Kiungu was, due to his experiences, recalled to manage the finances of the national railways’ company, Societe Nationale des Chemins de Fer (SNCC) in Lubumbashi, in the DRC, through VECTURIS, AS Director of Accountancy and Fiscal matters.
+He is married to Alphonsine Ndaya Kabala, a father, and grandfather of many children and grandchildren.

 Mrs. Patience Nkongolo, DRC